Oregon foster care and adoption guidelines

 There are no fees for adopting a child from Oregon foster care when you choose the Oregon Department of Human Services as your agency.

-The Special Needs Adoption Coalition (267 KB PDF) is an organization of private agencies providing adoption from foster care services in the state of Oregon.
+A limited number of private agencies provide adoption from foster care services in the state of Oregon.
 Each agency can provide a list of charges for their specific services.

 Some private agency fees are reimbursable if you adopt a child from Oregon foster care.